 To support the possibilities for obtaining higher education of students with special needs, more favourable conditions have been established in terms of university entry requirements, requirements for completion of study load, payment of the related study services and academic leave.
 The Universities Act and the Institutions of Professional Higher Education Act provide that a university and an institution of professional higher education is not entitled to demand the reimbursement of study costs from a student who has not complied with the requirements established for full-time studies and study load if they are persons with a moderate, severe or profound disability.
 It is also provided that a student shall be entitled to complete the curriculum during the period of academic leave if they are persons with a moderate, severe or profound disability.
-Pursuant to the Government of the Republic Regulation No. 178 of December 20th, 2013 "Types, amounts and general requirements for granting of higher education students with special needs, the purpose of which is to support students with special needs in obtaining higher education.
+Pursuant to the Government of the Republic Regulation No. 178 of December 20th, 2013 "Types, amounts and general requirements for granting of higher education student scholarships", one of the types of scholarship is scholarship for higher education students with special needs, the purpose of which is to support students with special needs in obtaining higher education.
 The scholarship amounts are determined on the basis of degree of disability and functional impairment (EUR 50-510 per month).